-24.As described in detail below, Defendant's advertising and labeling of the Products as containing and providing specific amounts of protein per serving is unlawful, misleading, and intended to induce consumers to purchase the Products at a premium price, while ultimately failing to meet consumer expectations.
-The Products' label protein claims are unlawful because Defendant did not: (1) calculate the "corrected amount of protein per serving" based on the quality of the product's protein using the PDCAAS method; and (2) provide a statement of that corrected amount of protein per serving in the NFP, expressed as a %DV.
-21 C.F.R. § erving in the NFP, expressed as a %D -11 -CLASS ACTION COMPLAINT

-101.9(c)(7)(i) & (iii).
-The unlawful protein claims induced consumers to purchase the Products at a premium price.
-Had Defendant complied with FDA regulations and not included a protein claim on the label of its Products, reasonable consumers would not have purchased them or would have paid less for the Products.
+19. As described in detail below, Defendant's advertising and labeling of the Products as containing and providing specific amounts of protein per bag is unlawful, misleading, and intended to induce consumers to purchase the Products at a premium price, while ultimately failing to meet consumer expectations.
+The Products' front label protein claims are unlawful because Defendant did not: (1) calculate the "corrected amount of protein per serving" based on the quality of the product's protein using the PDCAAS method; and (2) provide a statement of that corrected amount of protein per serving in the NFP, expressed as a %DV.
+21 C.F.R. § 101.9(c)(7)(i) & (iii).
+The unlawful front label protein claims induced consumers to purchase the Products at a premium price.
+Had Defendant complied with FDA regulations and not included a protein claim on the front label of its Products, reasonable consumers would not have purchased them or would have paid less for the Products.

-25. Defendant's failure to provide the required statement of the corrected amount of protein per serving, as well as Defendant's prominent protein claims made in the absence of any statement of the corrected amount of protein in the NFP, also deceived and misled reasonable consumers into believing that a serving of the Products will provide the grams of protein represented on the label, when that is not true.
+20. Defendant's failure to provide the required statement of the corrected amount of protein per serving, as well as Defendant's prominent front label protein claims made in the absence of any statement of the corrected amount of protein in the NFP, also deceived and misled reasonable consumers into believing that the Products will provide the grams of protein represented on the label, when that is not true.
 Had Defendant complied with the law, the statement of the corrected amount of protein would have revealed that the Products provide significantly less of the daily value of protein than high quality protein products with comparable protein quantities.
 The omission of this information allowed Defendant to charge a price premium.
 Had reasonable consumers been informed of the %DV for protein, as required by FDA regulations, they would not have purchased or would have paid less for the Products.